vladigleba/vladigleba.github.io/posts/gospel/surrender.md

 > And they shall see his face; and *his name shall be in their foreheads*.
 {% ct 'Revelation 22:4' %}

 > And the LORD descended in the cloud, and stood with him there, and *proclaimed the name of the LORD*.
-And the LORD passed by before him, and proclaimed, The LORD, The LORD God, *merciful and gracious, longsuffering, and abundant in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin, and that will by no means clear the guilty*; visiting the iniquity of the fathers upon the children, and upon the children's children, unto the third and to the fourth generation.
+And the LORD passed by before him, and proclaimed, The LORD, The LORD God, *merciful and gracious, longsuffering, and abundant in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin, and that will by no means clear the guilty*; visiting the iniquity of the fathers upon the children, and upon the children’s children, unto the third and to the fourth generation.
 {% ct 'Exodus 34:5-7' %}

 > Let this *mind* be in you, *which was also in Christ Jesus*.